What do you do with an old device?

-For incinerated e-waste, the burning process releases the same cocktail of cancerous chemicals into the air.
+For incinerated e-waste, the burning process releases the same mixture of cancerous chemicals into the air we breathe.

-Most of us may not feel the impact immediately because the burning and the landfills are at a place far, far away from our homes.
+Most of us may not feel the impact immediately because it all happens far, far away from our homes.

-But for a moment, picture the Earth as a gigantic glass dome.
-These hazardous substances are constantly accumulating within the same dome that we live in.
+But let’s picture the Earth as a gigantic glass dome.
+These hazardous substances are constantly rising within the limited space we live in.

 The problem is not that far away as we like to imagine.

 The E-Waste Recycling Process

 The eco-friendly way of managing our old gadgets would involve stripping them down to their elements so their materials can be used again.
 Recycling (also called urban mining) recovers materials both rare (e.g. gold, silver) and common (e.g. iron).